 The double sided main PCB with many vias connecting different layers is very complex.
 It is also very large at 390 x 254 mm.
 This kind of PCB can hardly be made at home anymore.
 It would also be too expensive if everyone just had to have one made with a quantity of one.
-For that reason and also to protect my design I no longer distribute the main PCB design files.
-You will find the parts layout (PCB silk screen design) on the CD-ROM, which you can use if the silk screen print should get unreadable.
+For that reason and also to protect my design I no longer distribute the PCB design files.
+You will find the schematics and the placement plans on CD-Rom.